geopython/GeoHealthCheck/docs/install.rst

 Notes:

 * **Always backup your database first!!**
-* make sure Flask-Migrate is installed (see requirements.txt), else:  `pip3 install Flask-Migrate==2.5.2`, but best is to run `invoke setup` also for other dependencies
+* make sure Flask-Migrate is installed (see requirements.txt), else:  `pip install Flask-Migrate==2.5.2`, but best is to run `invoke setup` also for other dependencies
 * upgrading is "smart": you can always run `invoke upgrade`, it has no effect when DB is already up to date
 * when upgrading from earlier versions without Plugin-support: